 Set a Realistic Budget

 Multi-station home gyms range widely in price.
 Establishing a budget early on will guide your search and prevent overspending or under-investing.
-Remember to account for potential additional costs such as shipping, professional assembly (if needed), and any optional accessories like benches, extra weight plates, or upgraded attachments.
+Account for potential additional costs such as shipping, professional assembly (if needed), and any optional accessories like benches, extra weight plates, or upgraded attachments.
 Consider the long-term value and durability; a more expensive, well-built machine might be a better investment over time.

 Assess Your Workout Space